n1g3ld0uglas/panoramaTest/README.md

 This tier name is derived from Prefix setting and device-group name. <br/> It’s not a required setting and defaults to fw.

+## Calico Enterprise_NETWORK_PREFIX (string)
+Panorama security rules are compiled into per-zone level global network policies for each zone mentioned in the rules. <br/>
+Name of such a global network policy is derived from Network prefix and zone-name.
+It’s not a required setting and defaults to ```panw```.

+## Calico Enterprise_TIER_ORDER (number)
+Each network policy tier in Calico Enterprise has a corresponding order.
+This setting allows you to specify the order of the policy tier.
+It defaults to 101 or immediately after allow-cnx which is a default first tier in Calico Enterprise.

+## Calico Enterprise_PASS_TO_NEXT_TIER (bool)
+All zone specific rules are contained to the tier, populated and synchronized by Firewall Integration module. <br/> If Calico Enterprise admin plans to add rules beyond this tier, the integration tier has to add a pass rule to handover policy decisions to the next tier. <br/>
+This configuration is off by default, meaning Zone based network policies are container to the integration tier.

 ## Firewall Integration Manifest

 ```